Introduction to Thermal Metal Spraying

 Health and Safety

-There are no global specific regulations or legislation which covers metal spraying, however, most countries have regulations which cover the process and potential hazards.
+There are no global specific regulations or legislation which cover metal spraying; however, most countries have regulations which cover the process and potential hazards.

 Most of the processes will be covered by legislation intended to reduce danger to personnel or to protect the environment.